Sorikairox/overwolf-vue-sample/README.md

 - Shared assets such as `css` and `img`
 - Overwolf's required files such as `manifest.json `

+You have to build and run it through Overwolf to test, otherwise overwolf's api is not available and assets loading path is wrong (see improvements list below).

 ## How install
 Launch `install.sh` script